mui/toolpad/docs/data/toolpad/core/introduction/overview.md

-# Getting Started
+---
+title: Overview
+---

+# Toolpad - Overview

-<p class="description">Learn the fundamentals of building with Toolpad by creating a small application.</p>
+<p class="description">Learn the fundamentals of building with Toolpad Core by creating a small application.</p>

 ## Installation